tylerlum/IsaacLab/docs/source/deployment/cluster.rst

        end on ``isaaclab``.
 It will be copied to the compute node and mounted into the singularity container.
 When a job is submitted, the latest local changes will be copied to the cluster to a new directory in the format ``${CLUSTER_ISAACLAB_DIR}_${datetime}`` with the date and time of the job submission.
-This allows to run multiple jobs with different code versions at the same time.
+This allows multiple jobs with different code versions to be run at the same time.
    * - CLUSTER_LOGIN
      - The login to the cluster.
 Typically, this is the user and cluster names,